Alex313031/gn-xp/docs/reference.md

     A list of target labels from which to initiate the walk.

   --data
-    A list of keys from which to extract data.
+    A comma-separated list of keys from which to extract data.
 In each target walked, its metadata scope is checked for the presence of these keys.
 If present, the contents of those variable in the scope are appended to the results list.

   --walk (optional)
-    A list of keys from which to control the walk.
+    A comma-separated list of keys from which to control the walk.
 In each target walked, its metadata scope is checked for the presence of any of these keys.
 If present, the contents of those variables is checked to ensure that it is a label of a valid dependency of the target and then added to the set of targets to walk.
 If the empty string ("") is present in any of these keys, all deps and data_deps are added to the walk set.

   --rebase (optional)
     A destination directory onto which to rebase any paths found.
 If set, all